frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 - Packet Number: The Packet Number field is 1 to 4 bytes long, with the least two significant bits of the last byte containing the length of the Stream ID.
 This length is encoded as an unsigned two-bit integer that is one less than the length of the Stream ID field in bytes.
-This field is protected using {{RFC9001}}’s mask, which can consume a maximum of 5 bytes (including the first header byte) from the minimum guaranteed 16 bytes.
+This field is protected using {{RFC9001}}’s mask, which can consume a maximum of 5 bytes (including the first header byte) from the guaranteed 16 bytes.

 - Stream ID: The Stream ID field is 1 to 4 bytes long, with the least two significant bits of the last byte containing the length of the